CICL ESSAY COMPETITION IN INTERNATIONAL AND COMPARATIVE LAW

 Papers must be on topics in international or comparative law and may be of any length.
 Submissions may include papers already submitted or to be submitted for credit in academic courses.

-Papers should be submitted to Ms. Laurie Schnitzer in room AL1008.
+Papers should be submitted to Ms. Latosha Davis in room AL1006.
 The deadline for submissions is the last day of classes each spring semester.

-Nicholas Richard, The Company You Keep: The Implications of China’s Membership and Activity in the U.N., first place
+Nicholas Richard, The Company You Keep: The Implications of China’s Membership and Activity in the U.N.

 Previous winners2015Natalie Krajinovic, Disposal Practices and Epidemics: Why International Regulation of Medical Pollutants is Necessary for the Protection of the Environment2014